whatmakeart/whatmakeart.github.io/content/drawing/ideation-sketches.md

 ---
 title: Ideation Sketches
 date: 2023-06-13T16:11:02
-lastmod: 2023-09-07T20:37:43
+lastmod: 2024-01-17T06:19:05
 ---

 ## What is Ideation Sketching?

-Ideation sketching is an important part of the creative process.
+Ideation [sketching](./sketching.md) is an important part of the creative process.
 There are many ways to make and generate ideas.
 The simplest way is with small thumbnail sketches with a pencil on paper.

 Draw sketches that convey your idea and excite the viewer.
 Also draw sketches that explore how your concept could possibly be assembled and made.